NDIS support budgets: the basics

 Capacity building supports budget

-The capacity building supports budget has nine categories:
+The capacity building supports budget has 9 categories:

 - Improved living arrangements – this is funding to help your child find and maintain an appropriate place to live when they’re ready to live independently of you.